NevilArt/BsMax/README.md

 If not have Github account use 'NevilArt@Gmail.Com' for bug report.

-# Donation
+# Support

-If you found this product useful and want to motivate and support me you can Donate me from [Gumroad](https://nevilart.gumroad.com/l/BsMax).
+If you found this product useful and want to support this project you can Donate in [Gumroad](https://nevilart.gumroad.com/l/BsMax).

 # Installation